jiangshanmeta/notebook/effective-typescript/README.md

 * The unknown type is a type-safe alternative to any.
 Use it when you know you have a value but do not know what its type is.
 * Use unknown to force your users to use a type assertion or do type checking.

+### 43.Prefer Type-Safe Approaches to Monkey Patching

+* Prefer structured code to storing data in globals or on the DOM
+* If you must store data on built-in types,use one of the type-safe approaches (augmentation or asserting a custom interface)

+### 44. Track Your Type Coverage to Prevent Regressions in Type Safety